nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     ```bash
     $ npm install -g polymer-cli
     $ mkdir -p nuxeo-elements-sample && cd $_
-    $ polymer init starter-kit
+    $ polymer init polymer-2-starter-kit
     ```

-    The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) using [Polymer CLI](https://github.com/Polymer/polymer-cli) can help you as a starting point for building web applications with Polymer.
+    The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) using [Polymer CLI](https://github.com/Polymer/tools/tree/master/packages/cli) can help you as a starting point for building web applications with Polymer.

 2. Serve your application and check out what has been generated.